smol-ai/developer/readme.md

 </details>

 In this way you can use your clone of this repo itself to prototype/develop your app.

+Alternatively, you can install and debug smol-developer in VS Code just by pressing F5 (using the preconfigured `launch.json`).

 ### In Library mode